Swarovski Kristallwelten: Chambers of Wonder

-The Garden
+Garden

-The garden of the Giant contains contemporary art as well as ancient history and unique pleasures.
-Working in collaboration with artists from throughout the globe and internationally renowned architects, a park landscape emerged on 7.5 hectares of land surrounding the iconic Giant, with unparalleled art installations and new structures.
+The garden contains contemporary art as well as ancient history on 7.5 ha of land surrounding the iconic Giant, with art installations and structures.

 Carousel

-Spanish designer Jaime Hayon has designed a striking black-and-white carousel to juxtapose with the greenery of the Garden within Kristallwelten.
-The contemporary design reimagines the traditional carousel while retaining its nostalgic appeal.

-The monochrome design is made of 15 million Swarovski crystals across 12 ceiling panels and 16 wall panels and is illuminated with warm lighting.
+Spanish designer Jaime Hayon designed a black-and-white carousel meant to juxtapose with the greenery of the garden.
+The monochrome design is made of 15 million Swarovski crystals across 12 ceiling panels and 16 wall panels, and is illuminated with warm lighting.

-Roman Artifacts

-Swarovski Kristallwelten (Swarovski Crystal Worlds) has acquired a new historical asset: Starting right now, the Roman Excavations are open to the public, allowing visitors to literally open a window on the past.
-In the course of the extensive reconstruction work carried out in 2014, wall remains dating back to Roman times were discovered, together with an important cache of coins.

-In the view of the archaeologists who made the discovery, the wall remains were from a Roman country estate or a small settlement on the Roman road leading through the Lower Inn Valley.
-Particularly remarkable was, in addition, the discovery of a treasure consisting of 702 Roman silver coins, known as “Antoninians”.
-Just like the masonry, they resurfaced after almost two thousand years under the ground.

 Crystal Cloud

-The crowning piece of the new garden is the Crystal Cloud, created by Andy Cao and Xavier Perrot.
-With a surface of around 1,400 square meters, this mystical masterpiece is the largest work of its kind in the world.
+The Crystal Cloud, created by Andy Cao and Xavier Perrot, has a surface of around 1,400 sqm, the largest work of its kind in the world.
 The Crystal Cloud consists of around 800,000 hand-mounted Swarovski crystals.
-This monumental installation drifts above the black Mirror Pool.
+The installation drifts above the black Mirror Pool.

-Play Tower
+Play tower

-The playtower fosters the widest range of play experiences on four different levels arranged on top of each other.
+The play tower features four different levels arranged on top of each other.
 The levels are connected by a unique vertical net that can be climbed up to a height of just over 14 meters.
-It offers the most varied activities from climbing, rocking, and swinging to sliding and even to what looks like floating.
 The facades of the tower, designed by architecture firm Snøhetta, consist of 160 crystalline facets, though no two are exactly alike.

 Labyrinth

-One of the most beautiful parts of the park landscape is the green labyrinth in the form of a hand by André Heller that invites the visitor to explore and play hide-and-seek.
+A green labyrinth in the form of a hand by André Heller invites visitors to explore and play hide-and-seek.

 Events

-In 2019, "Music in the Giant" – a festival of chamber music under the artistic direction of Thomas Larcher – took place for the 15th time.
+In 2019, "Music in the Giant", a festival of chamber music under the artistic direction of Thomas Larcher, took place for the 15th time.
 Other events include family days, workshops for children and young people, and culinary events.